-Anthony and Ben Holden introduce readings from poems which move a host of eminent men, including Melvyn Bragg, Ian McEwan, Mike Leigh, Simon McBurney, Ben Okri, Simon Russell Beale and Simon Schama.
+Anthony and Ben Holden introduce readings from poems which move a host of eminent men, including Melvyn Bragg, Richard Dawkins, Ian McEwan, Richard Eyre, Mike Leigh, Simon McBurney, Ben Okri, Simon Russell Beale and Simon Schama.

 6pm, Tuesday 29 April

 The perennial playwright discusses his work with Nicholas Hytner.

 7pm, Wednesday 7 May